revbayes/revbayes.github.io/tutorials/fbd_range/index.md

 {% subsubsection Specifying the FBDR Matrix model | fbdr-model-specify %}

-All three models described in the [Section Introduction](#introduction) can be specified using the same distribution function `dnFBDRMatrix` in RevBayes.
+All three models described in the {% ref introduction %} can be specified using the same distribution function `dnFBDRMatrix` in RevBayes.
 The model used to calculate the likelihood will depend on the data and commands passed to this function.

 - \todo what is the formal definition of `bd`?